statype/analytics-engineering-assessment/README.md

 ### Setting up your computer

-#### With a devcontainer

 *Prerequisites*:

 - Ensure you have [VSCode](https://code.visualstudio.com/download) installed locally.
 - Ensure you have [Docker](https://docs.docker.com/get-docker/) installed locally.

 When you open this repository in VSCode you should be prompted to re-open the project in a container.
-Once the container is running Postgres will be running in a container, python will be installed, and `dbt` and `sqlfluff` (a configured SQL linter) will be ready to roll.
+Once the devcontainer is running, a Postgres container will be running , python will be installed, and `dbt` and `sqlfluff` (a configured SQL linter) will be ready to go.

-if you want to use the configured devcontainer but do not use VSCode there are other ways to use devcontainers as documented on the internet or you can follow the "Without a devcontainer" directions below.

-#### Without a devcontainer

-*Prerequisites*:

-- Ensure you have Docker and docker-compose running locally.
-- Ensure you have Python and pip installed for local use.
-You may optionally use a pipenv or virtualenv or other isolation mechanism for Python of your choosing.

-Within the `.devcontainer/` directory there is a `docker-compose.yml` and a `setup.sh` script.
-The compose should be operatable as is via `docker-compose run -f .devcontainer/docker-compose.yml`.

-Install the Python dependencies via `pip install -r requirements.txt` - this installs `dbt` and its Postgres driver and a SQL linter that is `dbt` aware.

-Install dbt dependencies - from within `acme-corp/` run `dbt deps`.
+If you have any difficulties with the above please reach out to us and we will do our best to unstick you.

 ## The Assignment